-&lt;sup>92 See id. ("In 2011, 15 scientists, primarily from the local area, raised concerns that the existing boundaries of the monument would be insufficient to preserve the biological diversity for which the monument was established, and proposed an expansion of the monument's boundaries.
-In 2015, 70 additional scientists endorsed the proposal in an open letter.").
+&lt;sup>92 See id. ("In 2011, 15 scientists, primarily from the local area, raised concerns that the existing boundaries of the monument would be insufficient to preserve the biological diversity for which the size of the monument, reasoning that the expansion was necessary to fulfill the monument's purpose.